sdcman27/sdcman27/README.md

 ## About Me

-- ⚡ I’m currently working on converting my website into a Springboot program, I am also learning more front end design styles.
+- ⚡ I’m currently working on creating a SaaS for a small company.
 - 😄 I’m currently learning about modifying hardware, TensorFlow and React, Vite and Node.js. #RaspberryPi #FlipperZero #Adruino
 - ⚡ I’m looking to collaborate on Java Springboot Maven/SaaS projects.
 - 😄 Ask me about my job!